EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Rounding
-To reduce data loss due to suppression, use **rounding of values** to a multiple of the sensitivity threshold.
+To reduce data loss due to suppression, use **rounding of values** to a multiple of the sensitivity threshold:

-  • random: random decision on whether cell values will be rounded up or down
-          ◦ the sum of the values in a row/column may be different from the published marginal totals (recipients may lose confidence in the data)
+- **random**: random decision on whether cell values will be rounded up or down.
+The sum of the values in a row/column may be different from the published marginal totals (recipients may lose confidence in the data);

-  • controlled: ensure that the sum of published entries is equal to published marginal totals
+- **controlled**: ensure that the sum of published entries is equal to published marginal totals

-Note: all cell values must be a multiple of the threshold value
+Note: all cell values must be a multiple of the threshold value.

                          Random rounding – Example